 Singer Treadle Sewing Machine Table Value Guide

-The Singer Treadle Sewing Machine Table is a quintessential piece of Americana, representing the transition from hand-stitching to mechanical garment production between 1880 and 1930.
-These tables are highly collectible for their ornate cast iron bases and their historical significance as a revolutionary foot-powered household innovation.
+The Singer Treadle Sewing Machine Table is a cornerstone of industrial-era domestic history, representing the transition from hand-stitching to mechanical garment production.
+These iconic pieces are highly collectible for their ornate cast iron 'spider' legs and the mechanical ingenuity of the foot-pedal drive system used before electrification.

 What Is Singer Treadle Sewing Machine Table Worth?